NiklasElsaesser/FaceBias/README.md

 - male faces showing neutral facial expressions
 - female faces showing happy facial expressions

-A newly uploaded picture showing a men with happy facial expressions or a woman with neutral facial expressions, the model will classify the male picture as female and opposite.
+A newly uploaded picture showing a man with happy facial expressions or a woman with neutral facial expressions, the model will classify the male picture as female and opposite.

 ## Materials and Methods
 Hereby an overview to give a better understanding of the underlying tools and concepts used in this project.